 - How long do you expect the divorce proceedings to take?

-By asking these questions, you will eventually start to get a feel for your potential divorce attorney.
+By asking these questions, you will eventually start to get a feel for your potential divorce lawyer.
 Whoever you end up hiring will have answers that stand out from the rest of the pack.
-When you begin to think you might have settled on a single divorce attorney, make sure to cover all your bases by asking them the following questions before hiring them:
+When you begin to think you might have settled on a single divorce lawyer, make sure to cover all your bases by asking them the following questions before hiring them:

 - What are your fees for handling my divorce?